alexmorten/diary/src/diary/august.md

 - small workout in the morning
 - went to the office
 - signed resignation as a working student so I can be rehired as a full-time employee
+- signed new contract
+- helped aggy with debugging various issues